hyriver/pydaymet/README.rst

 The input geometry or coordinate can be in any valid CRS (defaults to EPSG:4326).
 The ``dates`` argument can be either a tuple of length two like ``(start_str, end_str)`` or a list of years like ``[2000, 2005]``.
 It is noted that both functions have a ``pet`` flag for computing PET.
-Additionally, we can pass ``time_scale`` to get daily, monthly or annual averages.
+Additionally, we can pass ``time_scale`` to get daily, monthly or annual summaries.
 This flag by default is set to daily.

 .. code-block:: python